MicrosoftDocs/security/trusted-root-docs/Deprecation.md

 ## Disallow

-This feature can be used to revoke many types of certificates such as self-signed certificates, enterprise certificates, trusted root certificates, or high risk leaf certificates.
+This feature involves adding the certificate to the Disallow CTL and can be used to revoke many types of certificates such as self-signed certificates, enterprise certificates, trusted root certificates, or high risk leaf certificates.
 This feature effectively revokes the certificate.
 Users cannot manually install the root and continue to have trust.

 ## Disable